 Component Known interaction with the product Interaction with other medicinal product Atorvastatin Potent CYP3A4 inhibitors Atorvastatin is metabolised by cytochrome P450 3A4 (CYP3A4) and is a substrate of the hepatic transporters, organic anion-transporting polypeptide 1B1 (OATP1B1) and 1B3 (OATP1B3) transporter.
 Metabolites of atorvastatin are substrates of OATP1B1.
 Atorvastatin is also identified as a substrate of the multi-drug resistance protein 1 (MDR1) and breast cancer resistance protein (BCRP), which may limit the intestinal absorption and biliary clearance of atorvastatin (see section 5.2).
 Concomitant administration of medicinal products that are inhibitors of CYP3A4 or transport proteins may lead to increased plasma concentrations of atorvastatin and an increased risk of myopathy.
 The risk might also be increased with concomitant administration of atorvastatin with other medicinal products that have a potential to induce myopathy, such as fibric acid derivates and ezetimibe (see section 4.4).
-Potent CYP3A4 inhibitors of potent CYP3A4 inhibitors of potent CYP3A4 inhibitors (e.g. ciclosporine, telithromycin, clarithromycin, delavirdine, stiripentol, ketoconazole, voriconazole, itraconazole, posaconazole, some antivirals used in the treatement of HCV (e.g. elbasvir/grazoprevir) and HIV protease inhibitors including, ritonavir, lopinavir, atazanavir, indinavir, darunavir, etc.) with Lipercosyl should be avoided if possible.
-In cases where co-administration of these medicinal products with Lipercosyl should be avoided, lowest doses of atorvastatin is commended (see Table 1).
+Potent CYP3A4 inhibitors have been shown to lead to markedly increased concentrations of atorvastatin.
+Co-administration of potent CYP3A4 inhibitors (e.g. ciclosporine, telithromycin, clarithromycin, delavirdine, stiripentol, ketoconazole, voriconazole, itraconazole, posaconazole, some antivirals used in the treatement of HCV (e.g. elbasvir/grazoprevir) and HIV protease inhibitors including, ritonavir, lopinavir, atazanavir, indinavir, darunavir, etc.) with Lipercosyl should be avoided if possible.
+In cases where co-administration of these medicinal products with Lipercosyl cannot be avoided, lowest doses of atorvastatin in Lipercosyl should be considered and appropriate clinical monitoring of the patient is recommended (see Table 1).
 Inhibitors of Breast Cancer Resistant Protein (BCRP) Concomitant administration of products that are inhibitors of BCRP (e.g., elbasvir and grazoprevir) may lead to increased plasma concentrations of atorvastatin and an increased risk of myopathy; therefore a dose adjustment of atorvastatin should be considered depending on the prescribed dose.
 Co-administration of elbasvir and grazoprevir with atorvastatin increases plasma concentrations of atorvastatin 1.9 fold (see Table 1); therefore, the dose of atorvastatin in Lipercosyl should not exceed 20 mg daily in patients receiving concomitant medications with products containing elbasvir or grazoprevir (see sections 4.2 and 4.4).
 Grapefruit or grapefruit juice Concomitant intake of large quantities of grapefruit juice and atorvastatin is not recommended (see Table 1).
 Perindopril Aliskiren In patients other than diabetic or impaired renal patients, concomitant treatment with Lipercosyl and aliskiren is not recommended since risk of hyperkalaemia, worsening of renal function and cardiovascular morbidity and mortality increase.
 Concomitant therapy with ACE inhibitor and angiotensin-re ceptor blocker Estramustine It has been reported in the literature that in patients with established atherosclerotic disease, heart failure, or with diabetes with end organ damage, concomitant therapy with an ACE inhibitor, such as perindopril (contained in Lipercosyl) and an angiotensin-receptor blocker is associated with a higher frequency of hypotension, syncope, hyperkalaemia, and worsening renal function (including acute renal failure) as compared to use of a single renin-angiotensin-aldosterone system agent.
 Dual blockade (e.g, by combining an ACE-inhibitor with an angiotensin II receptor antagonist) should be limited to individually defined cases with close monitoring of renal function, potassium levels, and blood pressure.
 Risk of increased adverse effects such as angioneurotic oedema (angioedema).